 At the end of the day, it’s a project’s users who truly know whether it’s a success.
 We always ask people using our projects what they thought, and use those thoughts to guide our future approach.

 We are proud to be an employee-owned practice, where every team member is personally invested in the success of each project.
-We operate both nationally and locally, working from nine different locations across the UK, Cyprus and India – but as one team, with a wide range of experience and expertise to suit any project.
+We operate both nationally and locally, working from eight different locations across the UK, Cyprus and India – but as one team, with a wide range of experience and expertise to suit any project.

 “The collaborative way of working, tireless commitment, flexibility, and focus on delivering solutions whenever issues occurred, were very evident from all concerned.”– Gary Herbert, Project Director, Free Schools Capital, Capital Group

 As an architecture practice, it’s essential that we connect with our communities.
 Our local studios engage with places and people, and we take part in a wide range of community events – from ArchiKids in London to the Jewellery Quarter Festival in Birmingham.